 Please note: The Museum does not provide valuations for your coins or medals.

 We will look at your request and if appropriate we will invite you to send your coin or medal to us for examination.
-There is no charge for this service and the item, which will not be damaged in any way, will be returned to you in due course with a report of our findings.
+There is a charge of £20 for the examination of decimal coins.
+For information on the authentication of pre-decimal coins please visit the Royal Mint Collector Services .

 The Museum is able to offer an explanation for any apparent mis-strikes or error pieces that have been produced at the Royal Mint.
 If you would like to submit such a piece for examination, please send it to Dr Kevin Clancy, Director of the Museum, at the address given on the contact us page.
 There is no charge for this service and the piece, which will not be damaged in any way, will be returned to you in due course with a report of our findings.